SatoshiumAI/satoshium-us/registry/procedures/README.md

 - Procedures must be attributable.
 - Procedures must be versioned.
 - Procedures must preserve operational records.
+- Registry identity and Record Type classification must remain separate.
+- SREG construction should use the canonical reusable four-file package.
+- Publication should include Registered Items discovery.
 - Decision points must be explicit.
 - Exceptions must be governed and documented.
 - Automation does not eliminate accountability.